 Lacan indicated that the cartel is composed of a minimum of three, maximum of five and four people being the "right measure".
 The frequency of the meetings is decided by the cartelisands.

 The theme of work

 Each cartelisand chooses a specific theme of work.
-This may be the reading of a seminar, the elaboration of a concept or of a case, the connection between psychoanalysis and other fields, etc. The cartel derives its title from a common theme that is added to each individual's theme.
+This may be the reading of a seminar, the elaboration of a concept or of a case, the connection between psychoanalysis and other fields, etc. The cartel derives its title from a common theme that is added to each person's individual theme.

 The work of the cartel does not lead to a collective production of knowledge.
-Rather, it is a matter for each one, according to the moment of his or her relation to psychoanalysis, to emit what was able to be modified in his or her relation to analytic knowledge.
+Rather, it is a matter for each person, according to where they are in relation to psychoanalysis, to draw out what it had been possible to change in their relation to analytic knowledge.

 A cartel should not last longer than one or two years.
-Its necessary conclusion allows the avoidance of inertia noticeable in working groups, which become eternal and hinder the appearance of a new knowledge for the subject.
+Its necessary conclusion makes it possible to avoid the inertia noticeable in working groups, which become eternal and hinder the appearance of a new knowledge for the subject.

 Forming a cartel

 If you would like to join a cartel or would like help in joining a cartel please indicate your interest and your theme of work by writing to me and I shall put you in touch with individuals who are also seeking to form a cartel.